 Typically, issues fall into one of four categories: (1) faulty parts, (2) old, degraded materials, (3) maintenance needs, or (4) a fixture that needs to be replaced.
 Knowing the issue at hand and what is at stake will help you to determine whether to call a professional.

 Toilet.
 From correct pressure to a strong seal, proper maintenance is key.
-When things aren’t in balance, you can expect weak flushing, leaking, unusual sounds, vibrations, low water levels, running water, or outright clogging.
+When things aren’t in balance, you can expect weak flushing, leaking, unusual sounds, vibrations, low water levels, running water, or a clogged toilet.

 Sink.
 Small parts can fall and what seems like just a nuisance could point to bigger issues.
 Common sink problems include dripping faucets, slow drains, low pressure, incorrect water temperature, foul odor, and discolored water.
 Or you could need a sink to be unclogged.